CoWinkKeyDinkInc/CoWinkKeyDinkInc.github.io/_posts/2019-01-25-the-trotsky-review.md

 focus.
 They don't really do much to explore the wacky concept.
 I mean it's not even deep with any communist themes so you're just left with not much to think about.
 In fact, we don't even know if he's serious or not at the end.
-He's a little nerveus every time he speaks, but the world pulls a bunch of things around him such as meeting his love interest when she is 7 years older than him, just like the real Leon Trotsky.
-Are they coicidences or not?
+He's a little nervous every time he speaks, but the world pulls a bunch of things around him such as meeting his love interest when she is 7 years older than him, just like the real Leon Trotsky.
+Are they coincidences or not?
 The movie says who cares!
 Whatever, maybe this relationship might be interesting, since it's an older woman right?
 Nah, it just gives up on that too, which is pretty lame since it was something not often explored about in movies.
 She just hates him from how